Skip to main content

 Limits and restrictions

-Some images cannot be converted to WebP format:
+Some images cannot be converted to WebP:

 • if the user's browser does not support the WebP format.

-Customize image optimization
+Configuring image optimization

 1. Enable optimization in the control panel.